AlexECX/django_MultiFormView/README.md

 ### Class name retrieval

-The python 3.3+ __qualname__ attribut is used to retrieve a FormClass' name.
-For older versions it uses source code inspection, and if that fails it will instanciate a copy of the FormClass and use its __name__ instead.
-If you use python 3.2- and don't want to use the automatic naming system, you can simply use a ("name", FormClass) tuples instead of a FormClass to manually assign a name instead.
+The python 3.3+ `__qualname__` attribut is used to retrieve a `FormClass`' name.
+For older versions it uses source code inspection, and if that fails it will instanciate a copy of the `FormClass` and use its `__name__` instead.
+If you use python 3.2- and don't want to use the automatic naming system, you can simply use a `("name", FormClass)` tuples instead of a `FormClass` to manually assign a name instead.

 ### Use of prefixes